RuriOSS/ce-mark/README.md

 Anyway, trust the c code, not the cwte code and cwte-generator.
 # ::::< The non-goal:
 There's no silver bullet in C programming.
-Cwte is never a .unwrap() or something like that, as C also has never provided a way to do that.
+Cwte is never a .unwrap() or even owenership analyzer, as C also has never provided a way to do that.
 If you expect something like:
 ```c
 foo(bar() :<, buz());